Can Medicare Advantage Plans Be Secondary?

 Enrollment Restrictions and Implications

-Enrollment restrictions for Medicare Advantage beneficiaries can have several ramifications, including:
+Enrollment restrictions for Medicare Advantage beneficiaries may have several ramifications, including:

 • Restricted access to specialized care